fulmicoton/readymade/README.md

 How to install / how to use ?
 -------------------------------------

-First, readymade requires you to have installed beforehands :

-- make (probably already on your computer if you're using Linux or MacOS)
-- NodeJS
-- npm
-- the command-line compiler for the file you want to serve.
+First, readymade requires you to have installed beforehands make, nodeJS, npm, and all the command line compiler for the file you want to serve.

-To install **readymade**, you first need to have [NodeJS](http://nodejs.org/#download) and npm installed on your computer.

-Once down, just run :
+Then to install it just run the following command (or sudo it depeding on your npm/node installation):

 	npm install readymade -g

-Then have readymade serve all your files on http://localhost:10000/ by running :
+Then have readymade serve all your files on your [port 10000](http://localhost:10000/) by place yourself in the repertory you want to serve and run :

 	readymade serve